Recipe: Marinate shrimp with citrus, cumin, and oregano, then saute quickly over high heat

 For a quick wine sauce, saute scallions in butter and add white wine.
 Then, over very low heat so the sauce doesn’t separate, swirl in the remaining butter.
 Serve the shrimp over or beside white or brown rice, or with black beans, or toss with angel hair pasta and add a loaf of crusty bread.

-Sauteed shrimp with citrus, cumin,
+Sauteed shrimp with citrus, cumin, and oregano

 |2||pounds large shrimp, peeled and deveined|